holoviz/panel/doc/tutorials/basic/pn_rx.md

 ## Harnessing Throttling for Performance

-To prevent excessive updates and ensure smoother performance, you can apply throttling.
+To prevent excessive updates and ensure smoother performance, you can apply throttling (`.value_throttled`).
 This limits the rate at which certain actions or events occur, maintaining a balanced user experience:

 ```{pyodide}
 import panel as pn